MorpheusXAUT/DelHel/README.md

 Toggles the plugin update check upon EuroScope startup.

 If enabled, `DelHel` will check this repository for newer releases of the plugin, displaying a message should an update be available.

 This setting will be saved to the EuroScope settings upon exit.

+#### Toggle RFL below initial CFL check

+`.delhel rflblw`

+Toggles the flightplan check for RFLs below the initial CFL for SIDs.

+If enabled, `DelHel` will check the RFL of a flightplan and display a [caution](#rfl) if the filed final level is below the initial CFL for the SID assigned.
+If disabled (default setting), `DelHel` will display no indication and silently assign the lower RFL as the CFL while processing.

+This setting will be saved to the EuroScope settings upon exit.